-‘Speak to the children of Israel, that they bring you a red heifer without blemish, in which there is no defect . . . ' (Numbers 19:2)
+‘Speak to the children of Israel, that they bring you a red heifer without blemish . . . ' (Numbers 19:2).

 What makes the ceremony in Numbers 19 special (other than in the use of a red heifer) is that it is the only one in the Old Testament where blood is burned for a ceremonial purpose.
 In fact, the entire animal (including the fecal matter in its body) is consumed by fire (verse 5).
 The use of animal ashes as an integral part of a temple-sanctioned service also makes this service unique.